Keluro/Office365-AddinWeb-SignInSample/README.md

 - Your solution may not be simply an Outlook add-in but also a standalone web app secured by Office 365 and Azure AD.
 This is the case for **Keluro - Smart Email Sharing** where we have the [add-in](https://store.office.com/en-us/app.aspx?assetid=WA104380149&ui=en-US&rs=en-US&ad=US&appredirect=false) and the [Office 365 web-app](https://store.office.com/en-us/app.aspx?assetid=SA000000070&ui=en-US&rs=en-US&ad=US&appredirect=false).
 This sample shows a way to share the authentication scheme for a better user experience.

-- Some situations are handled in this sample.
-Especially, when you switch accounts with the add-in the account your are logged in with Outlook may not be the same as the one your authenticated with the web app.
+- Some situations are handled in this sample: for example, when you switch accounts with the add-in the account your are logged in with Outlook may not match the one your authenticated with the web app.
 ![Web app](Docs/mailbox3.jpg =400x)

 - Most of the new Extension point provided for Outlook add-ins are supported.
 Such as the [Outlook Modules](http://dev.office.com/docs/add-ins/outlook/extension-module-outlook-add-ins), we display the web app in modules.